its-miroma/fow/about/unsupported.md

 ## Other Loaders

-FO is based on [Fabric](./), and does not support other loaders, such as [NeoForge](https://neoforged.net/) or [Quilt](https://quiltmc.org/).
+FO is based on [Fabric](fabric.md), and does not support other mod loaders.

-You may try to run FO on Quilt, but this is not officially supported.
+### NeoForge

+FO does not support [NeoForge](https://neoforged.net/) or Forge.

+FO does not plan on ever supporting NeoForge, because it is slower, it takes longer to update, and it does not support Fabric's optimizations.

+If you're coming from Forge, you can find a community-maintained [list of Fabric mods corresponding to Forge mods](https://gist.github.com/TrueCP6/4853f15015b210fd3b1e210e9e485f83).
+See [how to add mods to FO](../how-to/add-mods/).
+There is also work being done to support Forge mods on Fabric, via [PatchWork](https://patchworkmc.net).

+### Quilt

+FO does not support [Quilt](https://quiltmc.org/).

 FO is tracking the sustainability and popularity of Quilt in [issue #257](https://github.com/Fabulously-Optimized/fabulously-optimized/issues/257).
-If it proves fruitful, FO may support Quilt in the future.
+If many mods decide to migrate to Quilt, FO may support it in the future.

 ## Game Clients